 It was then that Lee started to apply the wit, grit, and kinetics found in kung-fu movies to other stories.
 He reached out to everyone he knew - housing activists, animators, musicians, comedians, and one famous dwarf cat - for collaboration.
 Soon after, an unlikely community grew.

-Currently, Lee is preparing his short film ”Don't Be a Hero” for a festival run.
-His latest documentary project, “Johnny Physical Lives” premiered at HotDocs 2016.
+Lee's short film "Don't Be a Hero", about a cross-dressing bank robber, will premier at the 2018 Sundance Film Festival.
+He is currently developing two feature films.
 In his spare time, Lee sponsors a series of kungfu movie screenings and runs pop-up fundraisers for those affected by the Bay Area housing crisis.
 He does not know how to ride a bike.